fbpx App Store Google Play

 • Receiving financial advice that seems too good to be true

 If you notice any of these signs, it’s important to be cautious and investigate further.
 If the contact claims to represent a government agency, do not engage.
 Reach out directly to the agency that supposedly contacted you to see if the communication is legit.
 Follow the same steps if you’ve been contacted by an alleged representative of Launch CU and something about the interaction has set alarm bells ringing in your head.
-It’s always better to be on the safe side when it comes to your personally identifiable information and your money.
+It’s always better to be on the safe side when it comes to your personal information and your money.

-Protect yourself
+Protect Yourself

 You don’t have to wait to be targeted by AI fraud to protect yourself from falling victim to these scams.
 Keep your money and information secure by following these precautions at all times: